MikepdXRider/LAB-02-guess-number/README.md

     - Compare user input to correct answer.
     - Set view/dom to reflect.
         - If win/loss:
-            - hide elements: numberOfTries, tooHighorLow, and button.
+            - disable elements: numberOfTries, tooHighorLow, and button.
             - display: win or lose to dom, reset button.